atoma-network/atoma-infer/README.md

 Performance improvements are particularly welcome!

-1. the target bottleneck (only one per PR to avoid confusing things!)
+1. The target bottleneck (only one per PR to avoid confusing things!)
-2. how performance is measured
+2. How performance is measured
-3. characteristics of the machine used (CPU, OS, GPU, etc.)
+3. Characteristics of the machine used (CPU, OS, GPU, etc.)
-4. performance before and after the PR
+4. Performance gains in terms of speedups and memory usage (e.g. 2x speedup and 50% memory reduction).

 #### Report bugs